 State Training School at Winfield, Kansas

 On March 22, 1887, the Kansas State Asylum for Idiotic and Imbecile Youth opened at its new facility at Winfield, Kansas.
 Upon opening, the facility had thirty-one pupils, but soon, those numbers would grow wildly as the Winfield facility gained the reputation for taking “patients” that would not be accepted at any other State-operated facility.
 That reputation, coupled with the policies and theories which defined the Winfield “Training School” as a de facto custodial facility, created a facility that was nothing more than a work camp or prison farm.
-Institutionalization at the Winfield facility was most often a life sentence.
+Institutionalization at the Winfield facility was often a life sentence.

 Frederick D. Seaton wrote in The Long Road Toward “The Right Thing to Do” The Troubled History of the Winfield State Hospital in Kansas History, in 2004, “The name of the Winfield institution was changed in 1909 to the State Home for the Feeble-Minded, recognizing that it provided custodial care for a large number of clients.
 The age limit of fifteen finally was removed from the statutes.”